jc4p/frames-llm-docs/LLM_INSTRUCTIONS_vanilla_js.md

 ### Known Issues

-1. Sometimes `await window.frame.sdk.context.user` returns an object which has a `user` object inside it, not the `{ fid, username }` it's supposed to.
+1. Sometimes `await frame.sdk.context.user` returns an object which has a `user` object inside it, not the `{ fid, username }` it's supposed to.

 Workaround:

 ```
-let user = await window.frame.sdk.context.user;
+let user = await frame.sdk.context.user;
 if (user.user) {
   user = user.user
 }